DUNE/computing-training-202112/_episodes/04-sam-by-schellman.md

 samweb prestage-dataset --def=PDSPProd4a_MC_1GeV_reco1_sce_datadriven_v1_00 --parallel=10
 ```

-would prestage all of the reconstructed data for run 5141 and you can check on the status by going to
-http://samweb.fnal.gov:8480/station_monitor/dune/stations/dune/projects and scrolling down to see your prestage link.
+would prestage all of the reconstructed data for run 5141 and you can check on the status by going [here](http://samweb.fnal.gov:8480/station_monitor/dune/stations/dune/projects) and scrolling down to see your prestage link.

 At CERN